OWASP/Docker-Security/D02 - Patch Management Strategy.md

 # D02 - Patch Management Strategy

-Not patching in a timely fashion is still the most frequent security problem in the IT industry -- see waves of ransomware in the past.
+Not patching the infrastructure in a timely fashion is still the most frequent security problem in the IT industry -- see waves of ransomware in the past.
 Most software defects from "off the shelf software" are well known before exploits are written and used.
 Sometimes not even a sophisticated exploit is needed.
 This is similar to OWASP Top 10's "Known Vulnerabilities" [1].

 All you need to do is patching those known vulnerabilities soon enough.